Modeling of Emerging

 - the average similarity is computed using the cosine index;

-- the cosine index of each word pairs, like the Word Association tool, is computed at the text
+- the cosine index of each word pairs, like the Word Associations tool, is computed at the text

 segment (i.e. elementary context) level .